-- Remove the nuts securing the wheel cover using the wheel brace supplied in the tool kit. - 2.
+- 1. Remove the nuts securing the wheel cover (if fitted) using the wheel brace supplied in the tool kit. - 2.
 Remove the nuts securing the spare wheel to the carrier and lift off the wheel.

-DO NOT use the spare wheel securing nuts in place of the road wheel nuts.
+DO NOT use the spare wheel securing nuts in place of the road wheel nuts and vice versa.

 The wheels are extremely heavy.
-Take care when lifting and particularly when removing the spare wheel from its mounting position on the bonnet, bulkhead or rear door.
+Take care when lifting and particularly when removing the spare wheel from its mounting position on the bulkhead or rear door.